Poulsbo, Washington: History

-The Suquamish people inhabited the area at the north end of Liberty Bay for millennia and had several names for modern-day Poulsbo; one of those names, tcu-tcu-lats, means "place of the maples".
-The Suquamish occupied villages on the Liberty Bay shoreline — among them, ho-CHEEB — for at least 5,000 years, hunted in local forests and floodplains, fished in bays and streams here, and harvested shellfish along the shoreline.
+The Suquamish people have inhabited Liberty Bay for millennia, hunting in local forests and floodplains, fishing in bays and streams, and harvesting shellfish along the shoreline.
+The site upon which the modern city is built is called č̓uʔč̓uɬac, meaning "maple trees".
+The Suquamish had a winter village nearby, at the head of Liberty Bay, anglicized variously as "Ho-Cheeb" and "Xoyacid," which consisted of two large houses and four smaller houses.
+It existed until the late 1800s until settlers began populating the area.

-After the signing of the Treaty of Point Elliott in 1855, most Suquamish people here relocated to the Port Madison Indian Reservation.
+After the signing of the Treaty of Point Elliott in 1855, most of the Suquamish people living in the area were relocated to the Port Madison Indian Reservation.

 Founded by Norwegian immigrant Jørgen Eliason in the 1880s, Poulsbo was settled in its early years by a large number of Norwegian and other Scandinavian immigrants because of its similarities to their native countries.
 In 1886, Iver Brynildsen Moe, one of the early Norwegian settlers, suggested that the community should have a post office.
 Moe suggested the town be named "Paulsbo", his hometown in Halden, Norway.
 The community's petition for a post office was granted and Moe became the first postmaster, but authorities in Washington, D.C. misspelled the town's name, likely misreading Moe's handwriting, and the community became known as "Poulsbo" thereafter.
 Poulsbo was incorporated on December 18, 1907.

+On September 15, 1914, after a dry summer with multiple previous brush fires, a large portion of the downtown business district was destroyed in a fire.
+Eight business buildings, an estimated third of the business section, were destroyed, with another damaged.
+The cause of the fire was never determined.
+Businessowners who lost their buildings continued business in undamaged buildings while downtown was rebuilt.
+After the fire, new buildings were constructed with cement rather than wood.

 Until World War II, many Poulsbo residents retained Norwegian as a primary language.
 However, during World War II, the military constructed about 300 residential units to provide housing for workers at the nearby Puget Sound Naval Shipyard in Bremerton.
 The population of Poulsbo almost tripled over three years, and the diversification of the population led to the dominance of English as the primary language.

 On October 22, 1975, King Olav V of Norway visited Poulsbo as part of the celebration of 150 years of Norwegian immigration to the United States.
 His son, Harald, visited 20 years later.